TAO Toolkit Quick Start Guide

 setup |--> quickstart_launcher.sh |--> quickstart_api_bare_metal |--> quickstart_api_aws_eks |--> quickstart_api_azure_aks |--> quickstart_api_gcp_gke notebooks |--> tao_api_starter_kit |--> api |--> automl |--> end2end |--> dataset_prepare |--> client |--> automl |--> end2end |--> dataset_prepare |--> tao_launcher_starter_kit |--> dino |--> deformable_detr |--> classification_pyt |--> ocdnet |--> ... |--> tao_data_services |--> data |--> ...

-TAO toolkit is available as a docker container or a collection of python wheels.
-There are 4 ways to run TAO Toolkit depending on your preference and setup, through
+TAO toolkit is available as a Docker container or a collection of Python wheels.
+You can run the TAO Toolkit in one of the following ways:

 Launcher CLI

-The TAO Toolkit launcher is a lightweight Python based command-line interface.
+The TAO Toolkit Launcher is a lightweight Python based command-line interface.
 The launcher acts as a front-end for TAO Toolkit containers built on top of PyTorch and TensorFlow.
-The CLI abstracts the user from the information about which network is implemented in what container.
-The respective container gets launcher automatically based on the model you plan to use.
+The CLI abstracts you from the information about which network is implemented in what container.
+The respective container gets launched automatically based on the model you plan to use.

-To get started with the launcher, follow the instructions below to install the required pre-requisite software.
+To get started with the launcher, use the follow the instructions to install the required pre-requisite software.

 Installing the Pre-requisites